UBC-MDS/obesity-classifier-group17/README.md

 In this project we attempt to build a model to classify different levels of obesity.
 The obesity levels are categorized as Insufficient Weight, Normal Weight, Overweight Level I, Overweight Level II, Obesity Type I, Obesity Type II, and Obesity Type III.
 We trained and evaluated three machine learning models - K-Nearest Neighbors (KNN), Support Vector Machine (SVM), and Decision Tree enhanced with AdaBoost.
 Our evaluation showed that SVM and the Decision Tree with AdaBoost achieved high predictive accuracy of ~97%.
 Although the accuracy of our KNN model is ~88%.
 These high scores reflect on the quality of data and analysis.
 With these promising scores, this model could potentially act as a useful tool in the healthcare industry to better help patients and healthcare professionals.

 The dataset used is obtained from UC Irvine Machine Learning Repository - [Link here](https://archive.ics.uci.edu/dataset/544/estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition).
 This dataset was used in work by Fabio Mendoza Palechor and  Alexis de la Hoz Manotas (Palechor, F. M., & De La Hoz Manotas, A., 2019).
-Find work [here](https://doi.org/10.1016/j.dib.2019.104344).The dataset contains 2111 observations with 16 features (and one target - obesity level) from individuals from Mexico, Peru, and Colombia (Estimation of Obesity Levels Based On Eating Habits and Physical Condition, 2019).
+Find work [here](https://doi.org/10.1016/j.dib.2019.104344).
+The dataset contains 2111 observations with 16 features (and one target - obesity level) from individuals from Mexico, Peru, and Colombia (Estimation of Obesity Levels Based On Eating Habits and Physical Condition, 2019).
 This dataset contains 24 duplicate rows which were dropped after data validation process.

 ## Report